Skip to main content

 My recent publications including ‘Sohrab Shahid Saless-Exile: Displacement and the Stateless Moving Image' (2020) by Edinburgh University Press, UK and The Poetics and Politics of the Veil in Iran: An Archival and Photographic Adventure (2019) by Chicago University Press.
 I am currently on editorial Board for the peer reviewed journal MAI: Feminism & Visual Culture in Gothenburg, Sweden.

-My other teaching appointments include Visiting Professor in the University of the Arts Helsinki's Fine Art Department (2017-19) working across postgraduate and undergraduate levels to deliver theoretical and thematic seminars, tutorials, assessments, progress evaluation and course module planning.
-The position was mainly based around a theoretical framework but 20% was dedicated to studio work and individual practice which was evaluated separately.
-In my role at the college, I worked with a mix of students from all over the world including Italy, China, Korea, Brazil and France.
+In my role at the University, I have worked with a mix of students from all over the world including Italy, China, Korea, Brazil and France.
 I paid particular attention to students with learning difficulties and ones who needed a bit more help with the English language, to ensure that they received and grasped all the important information.

 As part my of my continuous professional development, I have been prolific in presenting academic papers such as Structures and Voices: Storytelling in Post-Digital Times at the European Network for Cinema and Media Studies (NECS) at the University of Gdansk (June 2019) and at the Society for Artistic Research at Zurich University of the Arts (March 2019); Revolt She Said at Chelsea College of Art and Design (Feb 2019); and‘Gesture: Writing that Moves Between' at the Whitworth Art Gallery at the University of Manchester (February 2019) and at the Design and Displacement Conference (DHS), Parsons School of Design, New York (Sep 2018).